Interdisciplinary Conservatory

 Attendance

-Perfect attendance in applied music subjects (private lessons) is expected.
-If a student must cancel a lesson for unavoidable reasons, the instructor should be notified 24 hours in advance when possible.
-Failure to notify the applied instructor by 9 a.m. on the day of the lesson removes any obligation on the part of the teacher to make up the lesson.
-Regularly scheduled lessons falling on school holidays will be made up; the student and instructor are responsible for making the necessary arrangements.
-Any student who misses three lessons without properly notifying the instructor will receive an immediate failing grade for the semester and will not be permitted to present the jury examination at the end of the semester.
-Students who do not appear for the required jury examination will receive a failing grade in the course at the end of the semester.
+Perfect attendance is expected in applied music study (private lessons).
+If a lesson must be canceled for unavoidable reasons, the instructor should be notified at least 24 hours in advance when possible.
+Failure to notify the applied instructor by 9:00 a.m. on the day of the lesson relieves the instructor of any obligation to make up the lesson.
+Regularly scheduled lessons that fall on university holidays will be made up; the student and instructor share responsibility for arranging a mutually agreeable time.

 Ensembles